jfranse/bookflow_example/lorem_book/bookflow.md

 1. Never having to manually update the numbers, tables and figures in your papers or reports after you've made a change in your code and your results changed.
 1. You are always sure that the numbers, tables and figures in your documents match with your most recent run.
-1. In fact we will _track_ which code and runs created which versions of the documents.
+1. In fact we will _track_ which code and which runs created which versions of the documents.
 Never will you be in doubt when someone asks you "are these the most recent numbers?".
 And when someone shows you an old report and asks you pesky questions, you will know exactly how old it is and what's wrong with it.
 1. If needed you can always reproduce the code and the results of any old report.
 1. Obviously, your documents are version controlled, so that makes editing and collaborating much easier.